 Loop Listener

-Simple loop tester devices are available which, coupled with a set of headphones, can allow anyone to listen in on a loop system to do a basic check that the loop is functioning.
-In the event of issues with a loop system these are always best checked by an engineer with specific experience of these systems.
+Simple loop tester devices are available, which, coupled with a set of headphones, can allow anyone to listen in on a loop system to do a basic check that the loop is functioning.
+In the event of issues with a loop system, these are always best checked by an engineer with specific experience of these systems.

 PROs & CONs

-Enables hard of hearing to hear
+Enables the hard of hearing to hear

-Discreet use for hard of hearing
+Discreet use for those wearing hearing aids

-Once set requires minimal maintenance
+Once set, it requires minimal maintenance

-Zero rated VAT for churches & charities
+Zero-rated VAT for churches & charities

 Can be very easy to operate